tchappel/my-react-boilerplate-with-bootstrap/README.md

 * it supports styling with **SCSS** and **Bootstrap**;
 * import images with webpack url-loader and file-loader;
 * **Client-side routing** with **react-router-dom**.

+## ABOUT THE PROJECT STRUCTURE

+### components
+add here your global components.

+### pages
+* add here the components that make up your single pages or "scenes";
+* nest inside a page the components that are used only in that page;

+### styles
+this folder is only for:
+* global styles
+* normalization/reset
+* variable and mixins declarations;

+### routers
+it is where you can configure client-side routing.

+### images
+store here your image assets.

 ## TODO
 * adjust source-map settings (still not available);
 * set up test font from googleFonts.